Aspose/releases.aspose.com/content/en/words/net/release-notes/2023/aspose-words-for-net-23-12-release-notes.md

 {{% alert color="secondary" %}}
 **Use Case**

-This use case explains how to save all sections of document to same worksheet:
+This use case explains how to set Zip64Mode:
 {{< gist "aspose-words-gists" "e386727403c2341ce4018bca370a5b41" "zip64-mode-option.cs" >}}
 {{% /alert %}}